Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 Yes, if you've uploaded your own prices to your Sendcloud account by following the steps in this article.

-you're using refers to a method which does not support shipment to or from the given address, for instance, if you're using a national method for an international shipment.
-It could also be that you're trying to use a return method for an outgoing shipment, or vice versa.
-You can use the Shipping products endpoint to find a method that's appropriate for your parcel based on the parameters you define in the request.
+It's likely that the shipping_option_codeyou're using refers to a shipping option which does not support shipment to or from the given address, for instance, if you're using a national method for an international shipment.
+It could also be that you're trying to use a return shipping option for an outgoing shipment, or vice versa.
+You can use the Shipping options endpoint to find a shipping option that's appropriate for your shipment based on the parameters you define in the request.

 Does the API support importation of notes or remarks fields in orders?